 Sessions typically begin and end with a whole group focus in the circle of logs, and children are encouraged to question, reflect and communicate their ideas and feelings during this time.
-Activities this half term may include den and shelter building, exploring flora and fauna, natural collections, mud characters and pictures using natural paints as well as songs, stories and team games!
+Activities may include den and shelter building, whittling using potato peelers, fires, exploring flora and fauna, natural collections, sawing wood to make badges, creating mud characters and pictures using natural paints as well as songs, stories and team games!